 The events that led to Mohd.
 Arif’s arrest are curious, to say the least.
 The accepted version of the story is this:

 On 23.12.2000, in early hours extensive search went on of the back side of the Red Fort.
-The Police found a polythene bag containing some currency notes of different denominations and a piece of paper, a chit on which a mobile No. 9811278510 was mentioned…
+Police found a polythene bag containing some currency notes of different denominations and a piece of paper, a chit on which a mobile No. 9811278510 was mentioned.

-Ultimately, the Investigating Agency on the basis of that number being 9811278510 not only unearthed the conspiracy but also reached the main players including Mohd.
-Arif… The person who had mobile connection card having No. 9811278510 had another mobile cash card of ESSAR company with No. 9811242154… It was also found that number of calls were made from cell No. 9811242154 to telephone No. 6315904 which was a landline number installed at House No. 18-C, Gaffur Nagar, Okhala where a computer centre in the name of ‘Knowledge Plus’ was being run… This said computer centre was being run by one Mohd.
-Arif… On his apprehension, Mohd.
+Ultimately, Investigating Agency on the basis of that number being 9811278510 not only unearthed the conspiracy but also reached the main players including Mohd.
+Arif.
+The person who had mobile connection card having No. 9811278510 had another mobile cash card of ESSAR company with No. 9811242154.
+It was also found, number of calls were made from cell No. 9811242154 to telephone No. 6315904 which was a landline number installed at House No. 18-C, Gaffur Nagar, Okhla where a computer centre in the name of ‘Knowledge Plus’ was being run.
+This said computer centre was being run by one Mohd.
+Arif.
+On his apprehension, Mohd.
 Arif was cursorily searched by Inspector Ved Prakash during which one pistol with six live rounds was found.”

-Why do pieces of paper always feature in “undeclared wars by foreign mercenaries”?
+Why do ‘pieces of paper’ feature in ‘undeclared wars by foreign mercenaries‘?

 In State v.
 Mohd.
-Afzal, 107 (2003) DLT 385 (The Parliament Attack Case), the Doctor who conducted the post mortem on Hamja is described to have found two pieces of paper – one of them having the e-mail address of actress Priety Zinta!
+Afzal, 107 (2003) DLT 385 [The Parliament Attack Case], the doctor who conducted the post mortem on Hamja is described to have found two pieces of paper.
+One of them had the e-mail address of actress Priety Zinta!
 The other, of course, had phone numbers.

 In Mohd.
 Arif, (2011) 13 SCC 621 Senior Advocate Kamini Jaiswal did suspect the recovery of the polythene bag.
 The suspicion was brushed aside.
-But the SC considered it important to spell out: “we are convinced that the polythene bag and the slip mentioning the cell phone number were actually found at the spot.”
+But, SC considered it important to spell out: “we are convinced, the polythene bag and the slip mentioning the cell phone number were actually found at the spot.”

 Kamini Jaiswal’s submissions were given importance.
-There is no doubting that.
-She too thought that the submissions deserved a voice.
+There is no doubt.
+She too thought, the submissions deserved a voice.
 Is the Indian Army suppressing a truth?
 It does not matter.
-The Death Penalty Project, Humanitarians, Midnight CJI Calls notwithstanding – Mohd.
+The Death Penalty Project, Humanitarians, Midnight CJI Calls notwithstanding, Mohd.
 Arif is going to die.
-What a show!
 They delayed it for as long as they could and even more.